The changes you need to report

 • You or your child is ordered to go to prison, a detention centre or a closed treatment facility, but refuses to go

-We will be informed of the following changes by your municipality (You do not have to report them to us yourself.)
+We will be informed of the following changes by your municipality.
+(You do not have to report them to us yourself.)
 It is important that you report these changes to your municipality on time:

-• If an AOW pensioner dies
+• If someone dies

 • You and, if applicable, your partner move to another address in the Netherlands